Democrats find new ways to talk about entitlement cuts in campaign's closing days

 And it’s already come up in debates in the critical states of Missouri and North Dakota while Democrats in Arizona and Indiana Senate races have used the issue to attack their GOP counterparts.

-For instance, in central Ohio’s 12th district that voted for Trump by 11 points, O’Connor is running an ad attacking incumbent Republican Troy Balderson for protecting "big corporations" by backing "their huge tax giveaway."
+For instance, in central Ohio’s 12th District, which voted for Trump by 11 points, O’Connor is running an ad attacking incumbent Republican Troy Balderson for protecting "big corporations" by backing "their huge tax giveaway."

 "Now the bill is due, and you’re going to pay for it.
 A two trillion dollar increase in the debt, left to future generations and deep cuts to Social Security and Medicare benefits," the ad says.

-At rallies on Saturday and Monday, both Vice President Joe Biden and President Barack Obama pressed the message.
+At rallies on Saturday and Monday, both Obama and former Vice President Joe Biden and pressed the message.

 Obama: This election is the most important 'in my lifetime'Oct.
 22, 201801:03

-It’s a message that proved potent in 2006, the last Democratic wave election, after then-President Bush formed a commission to study privatizing Social Security.
+It’s a message that proved potent in 2006, the last Democratic wave election, after then-President George W. Bush formed a commission to study privatizing Social Security.

 It also marks a shift in messaging for a party that recognizes simply decrying "tax cuts for the rich" is a losing strategy without explaining its impact on the federal budget and individual households.